Today let's bust some project management myths so that you can start a project with a good mindset and ultimately get things done better!

 7. When action is at play, documentation is passe

 As Agile and Lean becomes widely accepted methods in project management, the case for robust documentation gets some serious trimming.
-While Agile does recommend minimal documentation, some practitioners go a step further by claiming that documentation beyond those already generated by development and collaboration tools are unnecessary.
-Or, if it is needed at all, preparing documentation can be postponed for a later date.
+While Agile does recommend minimal documentation, some practitioners go a step further by claiming that documentation beyond those already generated by development and collaboration tools is unnecessary.
+Or, if it is needed at all, preparing documentation can be postponed to a later date.
 This is simply a bad tactic to adopt.
 Besides wreaking havoc on personal and team discipline, willfully ignoring the need for updated documentation erodes a key pillar in project success, traceability, and quality.
 Documentation also matters big time when things don't happen as planned (e.g., project failures or when a contingency plan needs to be implemented).
 These are reasons why even the Agile Manifesto concedes that documentation is very important.

 8. Technology will solve all our problems

 Project management and collaboration software such as Microsoft Project, Trello, Slack, and Asana can make a whole lot of difference in a project manager's life.
 But at the end of the day, these are just tools that can help us perform the heavy lifting, coordinate efforts, and accelerate workflows.
 The final outcome depends on the hand behind every tool at play.
 Top talent can deliver excellent output using the most rudimentary software.
 On the other hand, incompetent practitioners can make even the finest tools seem inadequate.
 Technology is crucial, but its potential depends on team training, adoption, and integration.

 9. Project management software will bankrupt the company